 Unfortunately for us, the hostess doesn’t have a plain piece of bread in the house.
 Evidently she only shops at places like Whole Foods — you know, those places that ruin a perfectly good loaf of bread with crunchy seeds and nuts and other nastiness that have no business being in a loaf of bread.

-I took the crackers and peanut butter to David and grabbed a slice of hoagie off the adult food table for Caroline.
-(David couldn’t have a hoagie because hoagie buns are covered in sesame seeds, naturally.)
+I took the crackers and peanut butter to D and grabbed a slice of hoagie off the adult food table for C. (D couldn’t have a hoagie because hoagie buns are covered in sesame seeds, naturally.)

 What?
 You want a drink with that?
-I jumped up and grabbed two juice boxes from cooler on patio and delivered them to David and Caroline.
+I jumped up and grabbed two juice boxes from cooler on patio and delivered them to D and C.

 By now the kids were done eating.
 I was famished, but that would have to wait.
 Did I mention those hoagies looked awfully good?

-David was back in the pool.
-Caroline was begging to go in.
+D was back in the pool.
+C was begging to go in.
 With a 20-pound baby in one arm and holding a wriggly 3-year-old by the other hand, we made our way down the Treacherous Steps to the pool level.
 Only one other parent is on the pool level, and there were about 10 six-year-olds in and around the pool.
 What’s up with that?